One-dimensional Quantum Spin Dynamics of Bethe String States: Introduction.

-\paragraph*{Introduction} The real-time dynamics reveals rich information of the quantum nature of strongly correlated many-body states \cite{Deift1994,Sagi1996,Sachdev1997, Konik2003,Coldea2010,Sachdev2011,Ganahl2012,Imambekov2012,Fukuhara2013, Wu2014,Caux2016,Aronson2016,Babadi2015,andrei2016}.
-On the other hand, one-dimensional integrable models due to their exact solvability provide reliable reference points for studying quantum and thermodynamic correlations \cite{Bethe1931,Yang1966, Yang1966a,Faddeev1979,Baxter1982,Takahashi2005,Guan2013,Wang2015}.
-The spin-$\frac{1}{2}$ antiferromagnetic (AFM) Heisenberg XXZ chain, a representative of integrable models, is an ideal system for a non-perturbative study on quantum spin dynamics \cite{Karbach2000,Biegel2002,Sato2004,Caux2005,Caux2005a,Caux2009, Kohno2009,Mossel2010,Liu2014}.
+The real-time dynamics reveals rich information of the quantum nature of strongly correlated many-body states \cite{Deift1994,Sagi1996,Sachdev1997, Konik2003,Coldea2010,Sachdev2011,Ganahl2012,Imambekov2012,Fukuhara2013, Wu2014,Caux2016,Aronson2016,Babadi2015,andrei2016}.
+On the other hand, one-dimensional integrable models due to their exact solvability provide reliable reference points for studying quantum and thermodynamic correlations \cite{Bethe1931,Yang1966, Yang1966a,Faddeev1979,Baxter1982,Takahashi2005,Guan2013,Wang2015}, and certain characteristic features exhibited in these integrable models are relevant to even non-integrable systems.
+The spin-$\frac{1}{2}$ antiferromagnetic (AFM) Heisenberg XXZ chain, a representative of integrable models, is an ideal system for a non-perturbative study on quantum spin dynamics \cite{Karbach2000,Biegel2002,Sato2004,Caux2005,Caux2005a,Caux2009, Kohno2009,Mossel2010,Liu2014,ishimura1980}.
 Nevertheless, it remains a very challenging problem due to the interplay between quantum fluctuations and the dynamic evolution.
-On the experimental side, a great deal of high precision measurements have been performed on quasi one-dimensional ($1$D) materials by using neutron scattering and electron spin resonance (ESR) spectroscopy \cite{Nagler1991,Zheludev2000,Stone2003,He2005,Kimura2007, Mourigal2013,Wang2015,Wang2015a,Aronson2016}.
+On the experimental side, a great deal of high precision measurements have been performed on quasi one-dimensional ($1$D) materials by using neutron scattering and electron spin resonance (ESR) spectroscopy \cite{yoshizawa1981, Nagler1982, Nagler1983, Nagler1991,Zheludev2000,Stone2003,He2005,Kimura2007, Mourigal2013,Wang2015a,Aronson2016}.
 These systems are faithfully described by the 1D spin-$\frac{1}{2}$ AFM Heisenberg model.